Our Rector to leave for pastures new

 Services at Parish Church of The Holy Trinity, Minchinhampton

-The 8am Sunday service and all weekday services and activities are continuing in the Porch room and the 10am Sunday service is being held in the school hall until Sunday 10 December when we will return to the main body of the church building.
+The 8am Sunday service and all weekday services and activities are continuing in the Porch room and the 10am Sunday service is now being held in the main body of the church building.
 Whilst the work will not be complete we look forward with anticipation to this day and ask all parishioners to note the following:

 8.00 a.m.
 Said Eucharist

 10.00 a.m.
 Sung Parish Eucharist except First Sunday - All Age Service.

 5.30 p.m.
 First & Third Sunday: Evensong (BCP).

 Second, Fourth & Fifth Sunday: Said Evening Prayer - Common Worship

 Services at St Barnabas, Box

 Reordering of the Parish Church

 The planned reordering is now underway and as this involves the closure of the main building to the public Services will take place in the Porch Room with the exception of the Sung Eucharist at 10:00am on Sunday Mornings which will be in Minchinhampton School Hall.

 We are growing our choirs!
 Adult & Junior choirs sing a wide range of music not only for regular church services but also for weddings, funerals, carols in church, special events and even a film!
 Junior singers receive special training – past choristers are currently singing in the Gloucester Cathedral boys and girls choirs.
 Choral scholarships are available for over 16-year-olds still in full-time education.
 Adults singers commit only to what they are able to do.
 Details on the church website and on the Choirminch Facebook page.
 If you think you might enjoy singing, contact Julian Elloway for an informal chat